Harmelodic/coding-guidelines/README.md

 Good names convey information to developers.
 Poor names convey little to no information, or worse, can mislead developers.

-This usually means that you want the name to be long enough to convey meaning to the developer, but concise enough to make the code quick to read.
+This usually means that the name should be long enough to convey meaning to the developer, but concise enough to make the code quick to read.
 Too long and the developer is reading a book.
 Too short and they're reading algebra.
 We want neither.
 We want coherent code.
 If in doubt, opt for a clearer, verbose name over an obscure, short one.
 This allows for developers who are new the codebase (or even programming language) to more easily understand what is going on.